 Hawke’s Bay – apostrophe or no apostrophe?
-Captain Cook, who came up with this name in 1769, first recorded it as ‘Hawke’s Bay’.
-A day later he used ‘Hawkes Bay’, and the official map of the voyage uses the same form.
+James Cook, who came up with this name in 1769, first recorded it as ‘Hawke’s Bay’.
+A day later he used ‘Hawkes Bay’, and the official map of the voyage uses the latter form.
 In those days spelling and punctuation were often inconsistent.
 Despite the fact that apostrophes are discouraged in place names, Hawke’s Bay became the official name for the region because this form was used in early statutes and official documents.
 Even so, many people spell the name without an apostrophe.

 Further complicating matters, the bay itself is called Hawke Bay, following conventional naming practice.